Zayan (radio station)

-Zayan (Zayan FM) is a Malaysian Malay language radio station operated by Astro Radio Sdn.
-Bhd.
+Zayan (formerly Zayan FM, stylised as zayan on radio) is a Malaysian Malay language radio station operated by Astro Radio.
 The radio station went on air on 2 October 2017.
 Its frequencies were formerly used by The Star's former radio station, Red FM.
 The radio station targets Muslim listeners aged 18–35 and plays music from local and international artists, as well as mainly Islamic-related content.
 It is the first Islamic radio station operated by Astro Radio.